javaplus/StreamingWorkshop/README.md

 Now when we get our HTTP request in our RestController, we want to be able to broadcast a message to Kafka that a new for sale text book was added.
 To do this we are going to create a message producer class that utilizes the [KafkaTemplate](https://docs.spring.io/spring-kafka/reference/html/#sending-messages) from the [Spring-Kafka Library](https://spring.io/projects/spring-kafka) to write messages to a Kafka topic.

 You need to create a new class for this and I would put into a folder/package called "services" and call it "ForSaleTextBookProducer".
-So, create a new folder/package called **services** in the "com\learnathon\springbootkafkademo" package and then create the class **ForSaleTextBoodProducer** in this services package.
+So, create a new folder/package called **services** in the "com\learnathon\springbootkafkademo" package and then create the class **ForSaleTextBookProducer** in this services package.

 ![Producer Class](/images/ProducerClass.PNG)